kejran/kejran.github.io/_posts/2022-08-16-3ds-hardware.md

 [See the wiki page for memory mapping.](https://www.3dbrew.org/wiki/Memory_layout)

 The base 3DS has 128 MiB of **generic RAM**. _New_ version expands it to 256 MiB.
-A portion of it is reserved for system.
+A portion of it is reserved for the OS.

 *Note: I will hopefully update this section with exact values when I find some time to write device tests.*